 We have resources to help with printing under free operating systems like GNU/Linux and the BSDs or under commercial UNIX-like systems such as Solaris and Mac OS X .
 Looking for configuration or driver help?
 Try our CUPS Quick Start or look for your printer in the OpenPrinting Database .
 For more detail, try Till's Tutorial .
 If all else fails, ask a human in the forums .
 Researching a printer purchase?
 Simply browse our database .
 Looking for software?
 We host Foomatic , cups-filters , printer driver packages , and some other programs .
 Want to help?
 Here's how .

-OpenPrinting Summit 2013 together with PWG Meeting at Apple in Cupertino on May 14-17
+OpenPrinting Summit 2015 together with PWG Meeting in Sunnyvale, California on April 28 - May 1

 Our annual meeting, the OpenPrinting Summit is approaching!
-This time it is again held together with the PWG (Printing Working Group) Meeting at Apple in Cupertino.
+This time it is held together with the PWG (Printing Working Group) Meeting in Toronto, Canada.
 We invite again printer manufacturers, developers of Linux printing components as CUPS, Ghostscript, Color Management, desktops, applications, of Linux distributions, ... to plan and discuss on making printing under Linux "just work".
-This time the sessions are integrated with the sessions of the PWG, an OS-independent standardization organization for digital printing.
+This time the sessions are again integrated with the sessions of the PWG, an OS-independent standardization organization for digital printing.

 PDF is the standard print job format from CUPS 1.6.x on